jepa/ubcdown/README.md

 ### `main_script.Rmd`

 This is the main configuration file for your thesis.
 It provides the main structure of your thesis and have *some* regions that require modifications.
 The main sections where you need to modify the file are identified with the label `<!-- Modify me! -->` right above the section.
-These include the Title of each data chapter and the title of each Apendix.
+These include the Title of each data chapter and the title of each Appendix.

 #### Data Chapters
 The basic structure has Four data chapters.
 If you have more than four data chapters, you can copy and paste the format below after chapter four, (note that for each new chapter you need to change the Title, the figure, and the table numbers):